 Wheeler (1874) gives it as 'rare winter visitor, occasionally Henbury' while Charbonnier (1899) says 'winter visitor, occurs irregularly'.
 Munro Smith (1911) mentions breeding in both Kings Weston and Long Ashton in 1910.
 Davis (1947) says 'irregular winter visitor, occurring periodically in considerable numbers and occasionally remaining to breed.
 Nesting reported in the present century from Winscombe 1911, Ashton Park 1930 and Failand 1933.
 Palmer and Ballance (1968) also mention breeding from Winscombe in 1910 and Wraxall in 1934 while the SBR also mentions they possibly bred at Winscombe in 1930.

-Two-barred Crossbill Loxia leucoptera
+Two-barred Crossbill Loxia leucoptera 1, 0

-1895 - a male shot from a small flock near Keynsham in the last week of February Charbonnier (1899)

-Goldfinch Carduelis carduelis

-A common breeding resident, partial migrant, many leaving in winter for France and Iberia which has increased recently.
-The BBS results show a 243% increase since 1994 and the chart below shows the annual percentage fluctuations.
+A National rarity 1895 - a male shot from a small flock near Keynsham in the last week of February Charbonnier (1899) Goldfinch Carduelis carduelis A common breeding resident, partial migrant, many leaving in winter for France and Iberia which has increased recently.
+The BBS results show a 160% increase since 1994 and the chart below shows the annual percentage fluctuations.

-The largest counts are of 800 on Steep Holm on 31st October, 2005 and of 3,000 that passed New Passage during the morning of 22nd April, 1990

-Wheeler (1874) said it was a 'local resident, much less frequently seen than formerly' and Charbonnier (1899) 'resident, gradually decreasing in number, still nests within a small radius but very sparingly'.
-However the 1927 SBR said it was a 'fairly frequent breeding species and tends to increase.
+The largest counts are of 800 on Steep Holm on 31st October, 2005 and of 3,000 that passed New Passage during the morning of 22nd April, 1990 Wheeler (1874) said it was a 'local resident, much less frequently seen than formerly' and Charbonnier (1899) 'resident, gradually decreasing in number, still nests within a small radius but very sparingly'.
+However, the 1927 SBR said it was a 'fairly frequent breeding species and tends to increase.
 Apparently rather scarce near Bristol' and the 1939 SBR 'common in suitable areas.
 Rather uncommon in the district south and west of Bristol though it certainly has increased, especially since 1934'.
 Davis (1947) called it 'resident, common and widely distributed'.

-Serin Serinus serinus
+Serin Serinus serinus 0, 3 A national rarity until 1983 and a local rarity since.